Tag: no-code

 12. Sources

-You’re trying to decide between Make and Zapier.
+You’re trying to decide: Make vs Zapier.
 Maybe you’re starting fresh and choosing your first platform.
 Maybe you’re already on one and wondering if the other would save you money or unlock something you can’t currently do.
 Maybe you’re staring at a Zapier bill that doubled and asking whether the grass is greener.

 The honest answer is that both tools work, both have legitimate use cases, and the choice depends on which trade-offs hurt least in your specific situation.
 The rest of this article is the comparison nobody seems to write — one that’s not a sales pitch for either side, that’s honest about where each tool wins, and that gives you a decision framework instead of a verdict.